Post-nCRT/Cer-ConvN3Unet/Multi-parametric MRI slices detection module/ConvNeXt/README.md

 ## Multi-parametric MRI slices detection module based on ConvNeXt
+- The module is designed based on the paper
-This module is built upon the work of GitHubUsername/RepositoryName.
-We extend our gratitude to them for providing the foundation upon which our project is based.
+- This codebase is built upon the work of [WZMIAOMIAO/deep-learning-for-image-processing](https://github.com/WZMIAOMIAO/deep-learning-for-image-processing/tree/master/pytorch_classification/ConvNeXt).
+- We extend our gratitude to them for providing the foundation upon which our project is based.
 We have made modifications to suit the requirements of our project.
-If you are interested in the original project, please feel free to visit their repository for more information.
+If you are interested in the original project, please feel free to visit for more information.